-4. Understand gut health for wellbeing and performance 4.1 Explain the effects of 'gut health' on wellbeing and performance Gut microbiota and their effects on health Differences in gut microbiota composition in athletes and general populations 4.2 Explain how exercise affects gut health.
-Microbiome: microorganisms (such as fungi, bacteria, and viruses) that exist in a particular environment Effects on microbiomes in the gut 'Training the gut' for exercise Exercise induced alterations to composition and functional capacity of the gut microbiota Types of exercise to induce alterations to gut microbiota Intensity of exercise to induce alterations to gut microbiota Health benefits of exercise-induced alterations of the gut 4.3 Explain how diet affects gut health The role of probiotics How different food types (meat based/vegan/vegetarian diets etc) influence hut health What microbiomes are present Gut pH levels (and the effects this has on the microbiome environment) Effects of processed foods Benefits of adequate fibre intake The effects of fermented foods on gut health Whole foods vs refined foods Plant based Diversity in the diet Chew rates 4.4 Describe signs and symptoms of gut problems BloatingConstipationDiarrhoea
+Exercise induced alterations to composition and functional capacity of the gut microbiota.

+Types of exercise to induce alterations to gut microbiota.

+Intensity of exercise to induce alterations to gut microbiota.

+Health benefits of exercise-induced alterations of the gut microbiota.

+4.3 Explain how diet The role of probiotics.

+affects gut health.
+How different food types (meat based/vegan/vegetarian diets etc) influence gut health.

+What microbiomes are present.

+Gut pH levels (and the effects this has on the microbiome environment).

+Effects of processed foods.

+Benefits of adequate fibre intake.

+The effects of fermented foods on gut health.

+Whole foods vs refined foods.

+Plant based.

+Diversity in the diet.

+Chew rates.

+4.4 Describe signs and Bloating

+symptoms of gut problems.
+Constipation

+problems.
+Diarrhoea

+Heartburn

+Incontinence

-HeartburnIncontinenceNausea and vomitingReflux
+Nausea and vomiting

+Reflux

 Loose bowel movements.

-4.5 Explain methods to Adapting the diet
+4.5 Explain methods to Adapting the diet:

-improve gut health Include probiotics in diet
+improve gut health.
+Include probiotics in diet.

-Limit processed foods and sugar
+Limit processed foods and sugar.

+Eat slowly and chew thoroughly to fully digest food to help

-Eat slowly and chew thoroughly to fully digest food to help absorb all its nutrients
+Eat slowly and chew thoroughly to fully digest food to help absorb all its nutrients.

+absorb all its nutrients.

-Drink water as it aids with digestion
+absorb all its nutrients.Drink water as it aids with digestion.

-Fresh fruits and vegetables

-Plant-based foods

-Check for food intolerances

-Mindful eating
+Mindful eating.

-Exercise regularly
+Exercise regularly:

-Types and intensity of exercise
+Types and intensity of exercise.

-Get enough sleep
+Get enough sleep.

-Reduce and manage stress
+Reduce and manage stress.

-Avoid or quit smoking
+Avoid or quit smoking.

-5. Understand immune l nealth and recovery from injury 5.1 Explain what is meant by a 'healthy immune system' Components of the immune system Risk factors for infection How to reduce risk of infection 5.2 Explain how to optimise immune health The effects of exercise on 'immune health' The effects of diet and nutrition on 'immune health' Vitamin C, D supplementation Balance energy expenditure 5.3 Explain how nutrition influences immunity and supports recovery from exercise and injury Role of macronutrients Protein (amino acids) Carbohydrates Fats (Omega 3) Role of supplements
+5. Understand immune health and recovery from injury 5.1 Explain what is meant by a 'healthy immune system'.
+Components of the immune system Risk factors for infection How to reduce risk of infection 5.2 Explain how to optimise immune health.
+The effects of exercise on 'immune health' The effects of diet and nutrition on 'immune health' Vitamin C, D supplementation Balance energy expenditure 5.3 Explain how nutrition influences immunity and supports recovery from exercise and injury.
+Role of macronutrients: Protein (amino acids) Carbohydrates Fats (omega 3) Role of supplements: Echinacea Glutamine Probiotics Zinc lozenges Polyphenols Vitamin C Vitamin D. Also see unit: Supplements, performance aids and hydration for sports performance (L/650/6221).

-- o Echinacea

-- Glutamine

-- Probiotics

-- Zinc lozenges

-- Polyphenols

-- o Vitamin C

-- Vitamin D

-See also Unit: Supplements, performance aids and hydration for sports performance (L/650/6221)